jeremybytes/dependency-injection-net9/README.md

 *Level: Introductory / Intermediate*

-Many of our modern frameworks have Dependency Injection (DI) built in.
-But how do you use that effectively?
-We need to look at what DI is and why we want to use it.
-We'll look at the problems caused by tight coupling.
-Then we'll use some DI patterns such as constructor injection to break that tight coupling.
-We'll see how loosely-coupled applications are easier to extend and test.
-With a better understanding of the basic patterns, we'll remove the magic behind DI containers so that we can use the tools appropriately in our code.
+Most developers are introduced to dependency injection (DI) completely backwards: they are given an application that already uses dependency injection and told "Good Luck".
+But it is really hard to get the benefits from DI if you do not exactly understand what it is and, more importantly, why you want to use it.
+Let's change that.
+In this session, you will see problems that are caused by tightly-coupled code.
+You will see how dependency injection can break that coupling.
+And you will see how loosely-coupled code is ultimately easier to extend and test.
+Along the way you will see some DI patterns such as constructor injection, and you will get a better understanding of what a DI container does.
+With these skills in hand, you can use dependency injection to make your own code easier to extend and test.

 * Slides: [SLIDES-DependencyInjection.pdf](./SLIDES-DependencyInjection.pdf)
 * Completed Code: [/Completed](./Completed/)